Five takeaways from the damning Uvalde school shooting report

 The report found that Robb Elementary School did not “adequately prepare” for the risk of a shooter.

-The school required locking of all classroom doors, and the west building — the site of the shooting — had three exterior doors, two of which were required to remain locked.
+The school required the locking of all classroom doors, and the west building — the shooting site — had three exterior doors, two of which were required to remain locked.
 All three were unlocked at the time of the shooting, the report states.

 Multiple witnesses described a “culture of noncompliance” with the policy, saying staff often propped doors open, and the school suggested circumventing locks for the convenience of substitute teachers who lacked their own keys.